 The orchid bug bit Peter Lin a long time ago.
 When he is surrounded by orchids — and that seems to be most of the time — he is always smiling.
 You will probably see him at all the big shows and sales throughout Southern California, and sometimes even farther afield (Japan!).
 Running a business (Diamond Orchids) wasn't enough to keep him busy.
-He has been an American Orchid Society judge for about 10 years, and is now the Chair of the Long Beach supplemental judging center that meets in the back room during our monthly meetings.
-He is also the current President of Orchid Digest Corporation, maintaining a long and distinguished tradition of excellence in orchid scholarship that began in California.
+He has been an American Orchid Society judge for over a decade, and is now the Chair of the Long Beach supplemental judging center that meets in the back room during our monthly meetings.
+He has also served as President of Orchid Digest Corporation, maintaining a long and distinguished tradition of excellence in orchid scholarship that began in California.
 We always look forward to his stimulating and entertaining programs at South Coast Orchid Society meetings, where he has been a featured speaker on many occasions since at least 2006.

 Peter is an Accredited Judge in the AOS Pacific South Judging Region.
-He has served as a judge for over 10 years, and has been the Chair of the Long Beach Center within the Pacific South Judging Center for about 5.
+He has served as a judge for over a decade, and has been the Chair of the Long Beach Center within the Pacific South Judging Center for much of that time.
 The judging center welcomes visitors.
 Be sure to take at look in the judging center during our meetings!
 Some of the best, and the most unusual orchids you will ever see have turned up there.
 There is a collection of photos and descriptions of the plants awarded at Long Beach beginning in 2010, Pacific South web site.
 Many of those plants were Peter's!

 Here's a selection of what Peter has been working on.
 Some unusual specimens, some Vandaceous intergenerics, and of course those amazing mini-Catts.
 No wonder he's always smiling.